Coaching Agreement, Terms & Conditions

 The lawyer's version of this: Client is solely responsible for creating and implementing their own physical, mental and emotional well-being, decisions, choices, actions and results arising out of or resulting from the coaching relationship and interactions with the Coach.
 As such, the Client agrees that the Coach is not and will not be liable or responsible for any actions or inaction, or for any direct or indirect result of any services provided by the Coach.

 Show up.
 Be present in sessions, on time.
-If time management is a problem for you, as it is for many Messy Desk clients, create a plan with your coach to address the issue and its consequences.
+If time management is a problem for you, as it is for many Messy Desk clients, create a plan with your coach to address the issue and its consequences, or try an asynchronous coaching model.

 Participate in the process.
 Try to do what you say you are going to.
 Reflect on the work you are doing (or not doing) and what roadblocks are impeding your progress.